 This year, it’s going to be more challenging than ever to help students stay motivated and engaged.
 But it isn’t impossible, and students who stop logging in aren’t out of reach forever.
 Engagement can start with a single message from a student or a parent checking in, responding to a question, or asking their own—anything that lets you know that they’re still there.

-Engagement reports will be part of the Remind plan for schools and districts.
+Engagement reports will be part of Remind Hub for schools and districts.
 Learn more about other features here.